Boy With Half a Heart Warms Hearts for Christmas

 An Arlington boy is setting an example for us all this Christmas: Giving without expecting anything in return.

-Elliott Wyche, 4, was diagnosed with Hypoplastic left heart syndrome in April of 2015, months before his birth on August 12.
+Elliott Wyche, 4, was diagnosed with Hypoplastic left heart syndrome in April 2015, months before his birth on Aug.
+12.

 He's undergone three open heart surgeries: the first at 4 days old, the second at 6 months and the third at 3 years old.

-Monday, Wyche donated dozens of gifts, but received an unexpected surprise when members of the Arlington Police Department and SWAT team showed up at his home.
+On Monday, Wyche donated dozens of gifts but received an unexpected surprise when members of the Arlington Police Department and SWAT team showed up at his home.

 “My heart is going to be beeping tonight and I don't know what to do," Elliott Wyche said.

-Wyche went inside a SWAT truck, tried on SWAT gear then played – and played – with a robot.
+Wyche went inside a SWAT truck, tried on SWAT gear and then played, and played, with a robot.

 “He’s going through so much, but he's giving back to show that not only are we heroes for some kids, but he's my hero!”
 Arlington officer Carla Strauser said.